tobimd/colorparse/docs/_build/html/_sources/source/further-reading.rst.txt

 The following shall be considered as recommendations only.
 These are for a better and faster way of working arround with color codes according to me.

 - Use closing options consistently throughout the string(s).
-- Prefer the use of closing brackets for large strings and right-side only ``/`` (slash) for smaller strings.
+- Prefer the use of closing brackets for large strings and ``/`` (slash) for smaller strings.
+- Prefer placing a right-side only ``/`` when using regular color codes (e.g. ";r/red color"), and conversely, place a left-side only ``/`` when using ending color codes (e.g. ";r/red color/;:").
-- When two or more color codes are side by side, prefer adding a ``/`` (slash) on both ends of the group, instead of each one.
+- When two or more color codes are side by side, prefer adding a ``/`` (slash) on both ends of the group, instead of each one (e.g. "/;r:b/red and blue").
+- Prefer sticking the "slash-closed" color codes to other strings on the same side the ``/`` is on.
+For example, do not do "hello;r/ there" and instead do "hello ;r/there".
 - Avoid using ``;;`` or ``::`` for large strings.
 - For custom color codes (RGB and HEX), do not ommit "0" values.
 - If using the terminal, and there are many special characters (new lines, tabs, etc), prefer storing the string(s) in a file rather than directly using terminal input (these files can be accessed using the ``-i`` or ``--input-file`` option).